Split holidays 2019 / 2020

 Stay inland and keep fit with a trek up to the stunning nature reserve on Marjan Hill which looks out over Split, and be sure to keep your camera handy.

-Surrounded by water, Split is a coastal haven of pebble beaches and clear water.
+Surrounded by water, Split, Croatia, is a coastal haven of pebble beaches and clear water.
 If you’re looking to spend a bit of time soaking up the sun, Split has a mix of popular, lively beaches with bars and activities, and quieter areas, great for relaxing and getting away from it all.

 Away from town you may fancy a spot of island-hopping to Brac and Hvar taking time to enjoy the crystal-clear sea, or spend a quiet day on the beach down at Omis, or simply explore the stunning countryside along the coastline.